amolvaze/HobbyProject/README.md

 Project has 2 JavaScript files for solving these 2 problems.

-Reverse.js - It has a function named isPalindrome which basically takes input array loop through array and it compares characters of each word liek first and last, second and second last and so on..
+Reverse.js - It has a function named isPalindrome which basically takes input array loop through array and it compares characters of each word like first and last, second and second last and so on..
 Since we cannot directly implement this using in-built reverse function, char at is used to compare the characters.
 Being boolean, function returns true or false depending upon the comparisons done.

 Path.js - It has a function named fixPath which takes a parameter path which is in the form of an array as an input.
 This problem cannot be allowed to use Split or regular expressions, so startsWith & endsWith functions of JavaScript are used to solve the problem.
-Agian, we are looping through array & with the help of char at we are doing comparions.
+Again, we are looping through array & with the help of char at we are doing comparisons.
 Function finally returns the fixed or rectified path.

 Conclusion:- Enjoyed working on project!